- Anti-corruption programmes

 There are a number of issues with the validity of TI analysing such data and of the report pointing the finger at companies that fell short in this category, particularly when judged on the reporting of payments to governments.
 Making payments to governments is not an illegal practice, nor is it an issue identified in legislation such as the Foreign Corrupt Practices Act.
 The issue from a bribery and corruption standpoint is payments made to government officials, so it is questionable why companies in the report have been scrutinised for not disclosing legitimate government payments.
 Transparency on this front should focus on the particular foreign government and their approach to handling instances of illicit payments, not on the companies who pay taxes.

-What should be disclosed publically?
+What should be disclosed publicly?

 There are a number of items which a company should prioritise in terms of its public disclosure.
 There is no need to disclose other elements, let alone attract scrutiny for keeping such information confidential.
-As such, the following table sets out The Red Flag Group’s recommendations.

-As highlighted repeatedly in TI’s report, the transparency of a company allows for open review and judgment of an organisation’s actions, thereby increasing accountability and scrutiny of its conduct.
+As highlighted repeatedly, the transparency of a company allows for open review and judgment of an organisation’s actions, thereby increasing accountability and scrutiny of its conduct.
 Not only does this benefit the investment decisions of stakeholders, lift the community standards of how a company operates and promote ethical behaviour in a company’s surrounds, it also helps generate trust and openness in business dealings.
 With the ever-increasing requirements from governments for greater responsibility in dealing with humanitarian issues, a joint effort between businesses is required.
 Corporate transparency helps build trust between organisations and develop a positive approach to collectively deal with issues that can hamper the progress of an economy.

 Assessing a business on its transparency is, however, very limited in terms of what it can reveal about the business’ overall conduct and behaviour.
-It is important that companies are encouraged to be as transparent as possible, though these results cannot be looked at as a measure of the increase or decrease in corrupt practices, nor can they provide a valid judgment on the quality of an anti-corruption programme, or monitoring measures for corrupt behaviour.
+It is important that companies are encouraged to be as transparent as possible, though these results cannot be looked at as a measure of the increase or decrease in corrupt practices, nor can they provide a valid judgment on the quality of an anti-corruption programme or monitoring measures for corrupt behaviour.
 It is like a police officer passing judgment on someone’s propensity to abide by the law based purely on what they say or do not say – people are not going to openly publicise the fact that they have been breaking the rules.
 In the country-by-country reporting section it is clear companies remain closed on various activities, but this does not spell corrupt behaviour.